K A I T L Y N G A N T

 More than 70 million prescriptions for non-steroidal anti-inflammatory drugs (NSAIDs) are written each year, and according to 2010 data, there were enough narcotic painkillers being prescribed in the US to medicate every single adult, around the clock, for a month.

+Mother Faces Down Swat Team & Tank For Refusing to Drug Daughter (Yes, This Is What's Happening In America Now) Maryanne Godboldo made international press when she faced down a Swat team and a tank after she refused to administer an antipsychotic drug which clearly could endanger her child's life.
+And hers is not an isolated case.
+Parents have been charged with medical neglect for refusing to administer dangerous drugs to their child.
 Signs A Pedophile Is Targeting Your Child Up to 95% of child sexual abusers are male (Bagley, 1995).
 They can be single, married and have families of their own.
 Up to 1/3 of reported offences are committed by adolescents (Bagley, 1995).
 95% of abusers will be known to the family (Child Protection Council, 1993).
 They will be a trusted friend and/or family member.

 It crucial to note, that child sex offenders 'groom' both the child and the family.
 It is also important to note, that the sexual abuse of children has no social boundaries.